The Golfer's Body #3 - Releasing Your Swing

 Check out the two YouTube playlist below.
 These are some of the common exercises that we prescribe to our golfing patients.

-Golf Fitness - Flexibility & Mobility: Good flexibility and mobility is critical in a golf swing.
+15 Flexibility & Mobility Exercises: Good flexibility and mobility is critical in a golf swing.
 If you have poor mobility, you will be limited in the type and degree of movement your body can make in your swing.
 Hence you will be limited in both power production and accuracy.
 Click the link to go to our YouTube Golf Flexibility & Mobility playlist.

 Golf is an amazing sport!
 With the right strategy most golfer's can substantially improve their game while at the same time prevent injuries that could easily cut their golfing longevity short.